oshankkkk/shellhistory/README.md

 Also in go you should specifiy the main function ( old python habbits lol)
 In Golang package is required, go has this package mindset thing and i think its cruical for ist compiler to have that so ye.

+Error handling in go is very simple, the functions that can fail yk like readers n stuff returns 2 values.the actual value and the Error
+If the functions works fine the error value is nill(null in go) so you can just put a If statement to check if the error is null if yes no error very good, else error have very very bad.
+WTF, ERROR HANDLING COULD BE THIS SIMPLE BUT OTHERS JUST FUCKING HAD TO USE TRY BLOCKS AND CATCHES AND THOSE PASSING THE EXCEPTION TO A HIGHER FUCTION THING JAVA DOES
 # Figureing out how to make the actual CLI tool

 I wanna get my hands on the shell history